Pediatric Emergency Medicine

 The Division of Pediatric Emergency Medicine at West Virginia University is the newest division in the Department of Emergency Medicine, formed in the fall of 2020, in anticipation of the opening of WVU Medicine Children’s Hospital.
 The division aims to provide cutting edge, evidence-based, and family centered care for all acutely ill and injured children throughout the state of West Virginia.
 The faculty of the division are passionate about educating the next generation of physicians both at the bedside and during didactic and simulated sessions to provide the best care possible for children.

-The Division is housed in the brand-new, state of the art, 11 bed Pediatric Emergency Department located at the newly constructed WVU Medicine Children’s Hospital (projected opening February 2022).
+The Division is housed in an 11-bed, state of the art Pediatric Emergency Department, located in WVU Medicine Children's Hospital which was opened in September of 2022.
+The Pediatric Emergency Department sees 14,500 visits annually.
 It is fully equipped with everything needed to provide top-notch emergency care to all of West Virginia’s children, including point of care ultrasound, spacious resuscitation bays, and video laryngoscopy.
-Embedded within the unit, a dedicated Rapid Care Unit, open 12 hours a day, allows minor emergencies to be seen in an expedited manner

 Division Contact: